joshuagryphon/plastid/docs/source/tour.rst

 or to test whether two features overlap if we already know from their genomic coordinates that they cannot.

- ..
-TODO adjust GenomeHash so GenomicSegment can be used as a query

 |GenomeHash| and its subclasses avoid this problem by indexing features
 by location.
 A |GenomeHash| may be created from a list or dictionary of features